zanaca/gender-inference/README.md

  - `fuzzy` Allow a search for names that are closest to informed name.
 Defaults to `false`
  - `exportMatches` Return the list of matched names from library for the informed name.
 Defaults to `false`
+ - `diacritcs` If no gender is found using the informed name, will try to infer gender for the diacritcs removed name.
+E.g.: João to Joao.
+Defaults to `false`

 ## Instalation